We ended our whirlwind Barcelona trip with a Barcelona Tapas and Wine Tasting Tour – a fun and tasty evening adventure in the Catalan capital city.

-Let’s be clear – three days in Barcelona isn’t enough.
-But that’s all we had between our projects in Girona and Helsinki.
-Not wanting to miss a thing, we packed our limited time with plenty of food and wine experiences and ended our visit with Devour Barcelona’s evening tapas and wine tasting tour.
+Visitors will find no lack of things to do in Barcelona.
+Not wanting to miss a thing (i.e. the best food in Barcelona), we packed our limited time with plenty of food and wine experiences and ended our visit with Devour Barcelona’s evening tapas and wine tasting tour.

-Yes, we spent our last evening in Barcelona drinking wine and eating tapas.
+Yes, we spent our last evening in Spain drinking wine and eating tapas dishes like Gambas al Ajillo.
 Please don’t hate us.
 Instead, read on to see what it’s like to take a tapas and wine tasting tour in Barcelona.

-All doubts dissipated within minutes of meeting our affable guide Fintan Kerr.
-An accomplished sommelier originally from Manchester England and all around good guy, Kerr greeted us warmly and started plying us with tasty treats right away.
+All doubts dissipated within minutes of meeting our affable guide.
+A sommelier originally from England, he started plying us with tasty treats right away.
 He clearly knew the way to our hungry hearts!

 Stop 1 – Bodega Puntual